macintyrelab/Thompson2025_ChemoResistancePrediction/README.md

 -   [Predicting_Response_Using_Liquid_Biopsy](https://github.com/macintyrelab/ChemoResistantPredictionCIN/tree/main/Analysis/Predicting_Response_Using_Liquid_Biopsy): This repository contains code to reproduce the clinical utility of our biomarkers by using liquid biopsies (Figure 5c-d, Supplementary Figure 23, Extended Data Table 3)

--   [Helper_Scripts](https://github.com/macintyrelab/ChemoResistantPredictionCIN/tree/main/Analysis/Helper_Scripts): This repository contains all functions needed for running all scripts
+-   [Helper_Scripts](https://github.com/macintyrelab/ChemoResistantPredictionCIN/tree/main/Analysis/Helper_Scripts): This repository contains all functions needed for running all scripts.
+It also contains scripts and data needed to quantify CX signatures from copy number profiles.

 ## Contact
 If you experience any issues or have questions about the code, please open a Github issue with a minimum reproducible example.
 For questions around collaborations or sensitive patient data, please contact us directly at Geoff Macintyre gmacintyre@cnio.es or Anna M. Piskorz anna.piskorz@cruk.cam.ac.uk.